giladbbn2/Batch/README.md

 ## File Tree

-* BatchFoundation class lib - contains definition to the Worker class.
+* BatchFoundation directory - contains definition to the Worker class.
 This lib must be referenced in order to extend the Worker class operating inside a Foreman and to override its Run() method.
 If your solution doesn't require using the BatchAgent (controlling Batch on a remote computer) then this lib would be the only one referenced in your Foreman DLL lib.
-* Batch directory - contains all code related to the Batch server, with which some Foremen DLL's may be loaded/unloaded.
+* Batch directory - contains all code related to the Batch server, including the Contractor and Foreman definitions.

-## What's Next

-Distributed Batch
+This class lib may be referenced in your project if you plan to use the Contractor directly and let your project the capability of loading/unloading external DLL's as Foremen.
+* BatchAgent directory - contains a WCF application for controlling a remote Batch server.
+Includes definition for RemoteContractor.
+* BachTest directory - a console app with various testing units.
+Some units test long running Foremen or short running Foremen and another one tests communication with BatchAgent by using JSON inside Run()'s Data parameter.
+* BatchTestBL directory - contains some business logic to be loaded as Foremen by BatchTest.
+Inner test directories are numbered according to BatchTest unit tests.

 ## License